Osprey Aether AG

 But does more expensive necessarily mean higher quality?
 Keep reading to find out. :>

-I don’t know about you, but I find ventilation to be a very important factor when talking about a backpack than I’m going to carry on my back for the better part of a week.
-I don’t like having a sweaty back, and because of that I would say that the Xenith is the better option in that respect.
+I don’t know about you, but I find ventilation to be a very important factor when talking about a backpack that I’m going to carry on my back for the better part of a week.
+I don’t like having a sweaty back, and because of that, I would say that the Xenith is the better option in that respect.

 Even though these hipbelts might look almost exactly alike, there are some notable differences.
 The first one is in their prices; the BioForm is the more expensive hipbelt.
 And in turn, it is the better performing one.

 It is the more comfortable hipbelt, but also the heavier.
 That basically means that it will do a better job at distributing the load of the backpack across your entire torso.
 However, if you are already dead set on getting the Aether backpack, you should know that there is an option to purchase it with the BioForm instead of the IsoForm hipbelt.
 And I highly advise you to do that.